-Colgate has a long-standing operations risk management process that includes managing the effects of episodic climatic events, such as storms, floods, droughts, and temperature extremes, to our facilities and supply chain.
-Climate risk is defined as part of the operational, regulatory, and reputational and market risks; therefore, Colgate is committed to developing a long-term strategy to mitigate risks from climatic events.
-As part of this process, we assess potential climate vulnerabilities and risks to ensure our business is able to respond and recover from climatic events.
+Colgate has a long-standing operations risk management process that includes managing the effects of episodic climatic events, such as storms, floods, droughts and temperature extremes, to our facilities and supply chain.
+Climate risk is defined as part of the operational, regulatory and reputational and market risks; therefore, Colgate is committed to developing a long-term strategy to mitigate risks from climatic events.
+As part of this process, we assess potential climate vulnerabilities and risks to ensure our business is able to respond to and recover from climatic events.
 As part of our loss-prevention program, our strategic manufacturing sites are mandated to be highly protected against risks.
 Third-party assessments on property loss control are conducted annually for all strategic sites.
 Additionally, we develop and routinely update category contingency product sourcing plans.
-In 2018, Colgate hosted an Environmental Defense Fund (EDF) Climate Corps fellow who helped Colgate analyze energy reduction opportunities at our global manufacturing facilities to incorporate into our next generation “Top 10 Energy Actions.”
-The project’s aim was to determine what types of technologies and activities a facility might need to decrease its dependence on externally supplied energy, thus increasing its resiliency to potential climate impacts.

-Collaboration and Disclosure Colgate is committed to transparency and has reported publicly on our carbon and energy reduction performance since 2004.
-Through these disclosures, we report on financial, regulatory, physical, and reputational risks as well as savings associated with eco-efficiency.
-In 2018, we continued to collaborate with a variety of stakeholders and engaged with leading organizations to inform our climate strategy and drive continuous improvement on a broader basis.
+Colgate is committed to transparency and has reported publicly on our carbon and energy reduction performance since 2004.
+Through these disclosures, we report on financial, regulatory, physical and reputational risks as well as savings associated with eco-efficiency.
+In 2019, we continued to collaborate with a variety of stakeholders and engaged with leading organizations to inform our climate strategy and drive continuous improvement on a broader basis.

-Colgate was recognized as a U.S. EPA ENERGY STAR Partner of the Year for the eighth year in early 2018
+Colgate was recognized as a U.S. EPA ENERGY STAR Partner of the Year for the tenth year in early 2020

 U.S. EPA’s Green Power Partnership National Top 100 List

-Water is an ingredient in many Colgate products and required in almost every phase of the product lifecycle.
-Clean water is also vital to the communities we serve, yet it is becoming an increasingly scarce resource in many regions of the world.
-Additionally, other related issues such as flooding threatens to have negative consequences on our supply chains and the delivery of raw materials and, as well as the finished goods to customers.
+Water is an ingredient in many Colgate products and required in almost every phase of products' life cycles.
+Clean water is also vital to the communities we serve, yet in many regions of the world, it is becoming an increasingly scarce resource.
+Additionally, other related issues, such as flooding, threaten to have negative consequences on our supply chains and the delivery of raw materials, as well as the finished goods to the customer.

 Key elements of our Water Stewardship Commitment include:

-We will continue to invest in water conservation and assess water risks associated with our global operations.
-We will replenish water in highly stressed regions and manage our wastewater appropriately.
+We continue to invest in water conservation and assess water risks associated with our global operations.
+We replenish water in highly stressed regions and manage our wastewater appropriately.

 Supply Chain Management

-We will increase supplier participation in our water stewardship program to identify opportunities and mitigate water risks.
+We are increasing the participation of our suppliers in our water stewardship standard to identify opportunities and mitigate water risks.

-We will strive to develop innovative products that enable consumers to use less water while meeting or exceeding their expectations.
-Colgate will also promote water conservation awareness to our global consumers.
+We strive to develop innovative products that enable consumers to use less water while meeting or exceeding efficacy expectations.
+Colgate also promotes water conservation awareness globally.

 Water and Sanitation Access

-We respect the human right to water, sanitation, and hygiene.
-We will partner with local and global organizations to offer clean water to underserved areas around the world.
-We will also provide health and hygiene education in our communities.
+We respect the human right to water, sanitation and hygiene.
+We partner with local and global organizations to offer clean water to underserved areas around the world.
+We also provide health and hygiene education in our communities.

-Colgate will continue to work to protect water-related ecosystems through our commitment to No Deforestation, water replenishment, aquifer protection, wastewater treatment, and community partnerships.
-In the U.S., Colgate continues to support Nature Conservancy in its mission to protect and restore the health of rivers, lakes, wetlands, and forests as well as to educate consumers about the importance of clean, accessible water for people and nature.
-This includes helping to protect bodies of water like the Delaware River Basin (a clean water source to nearly 20 million Americans) by combating nutrient runoff and sedimentation through riparian restoration and the Sierra Nevada (the source of 65 percent of California’s water supply), where Nature Conservancy is working to conserve 50,000 acres of critical land to act as a natural reservoir for clear mountain streams.
+Colgate continues to work to protect water-related ecosystems through our commitment to No Deforestation, water replenishment, aquifer protection, wastewater treatment and community partnerships.
+In the U.S., Colgate continues to support The Nature Conservancy in its mission to protect and restore the health of rivers, lakes, wetlands and forests as well as to educate consumers about the importance of clean, accessible water for people and nature.
+This includes helping to protect the 2.9 million miles of rivers that cover the United States through projects like ensuring abundant water in the Colorado River basin (which provides clean drinking water to 40 million Americans and irrigates more than five million acres of cropland) and safeguarding clean water along the Ohio River (which provides hydropower navigation, water supply, flood protection and recreation to communities across 14 U.S. states).

 Collaboration and Disclosure

-We will partner with stakeholders and our communities to help drive water stewardship programs.
-We are committed to transparency and will publicly disclose our water stewardship strategies and goals, and report on our progress.
+We partner with stakeholders and our communities to help drive water stewardship programs.
+We are committed to transparency and publicly disclose our water stewardship strategies and goals, and report on our progress.

 As a way to inform our water stewardship efforts, Colgate engages with leading water experts.
 This collaboration helps build expertise, align efforts and ensure our water programs meet stakeholder expectations.